hackerby888/Qiner/README.md

 # Qubic Reference Miner
-This Repo contains the reference implementation of the algoritm used in Qubic.
+This Repo contains the reference implementation of the algoritm used in Qubic and Qatum mining protocol.

 # Requirement
 - CPU: support at least AVX2 instruction set